Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

 }
 ```

-Here, we style our modal, by making it appear in the middle of the screen, in front of all other content, and with a `box-shadow` to make it more noticeable; we also style the modal components, like the close button and the header.
+Here, we style our modal, by hiding it by default and positioning it in the middle of the screen, in front of all other content, and with a `box-shadow` to make it more noticeable; we also style the modal components, like the close button and the header.

 Now we just need to make the modal show when the button is clicked.

-Let's go ahead and create a file called `script.js` and write the following code.
+Let's go ahead and create a *JavaScript* file called `script.js` and write the following code.

 ```js title="script.js"
 let btnModal = document.getElementById("btnModal");